aosabook/500lines/functionalDB/chapter.md

      (->> (entity-at db ts ent-id)
           (:attrs) (val-filter-fn) (filter ref?) (mapcat :value)))))
 ````
-These two functions act as the basic building blocks for any graph traversal operations, as they are the ones that raise the level of abstraction from entities to nodes in graph.
+These two functions act as the basic building blocks for any graph traversal operation, as they are the ones that raise the level of abstraction from entities and attributes to nodes and links in a graph.
 These functions can provide either all the refs (either incoming or outgoing) of an entity or a subset of them.
 This is possible as each ref is an attribute (with a type of :db\ref), so to define a subset of the refs means to define a subset of the attribute names and provide it via the *ref-names* argument of these functions.

-On top of providing these two functions, our database also provides the two classical graph traversing algorithms - breadth-first-search and depth-first-search, that start from a given node, and traverse the graph along either the incoming or outgoing references (using either *incoming-refs* or *outgoing-refs* appropriately).
+On top of providing these two building blocks of graph traversal, our database also provides the two classical graph traversing algorithms - breadth-first-search and depth-first-search, that start from a given node, and traverse the graph along either the incoming or outgoing references (using either *incoming-refs* or *outgoing-refs* appropriately).

-As these two algorithms have almost identical implementation, they are both implemented in the same function, called *traverse*, and their difference is buffered by the function *traverse-db* that receives as an input which algorithm to use (either :graph/bfs or :graph/dfs) and along which references to walk (either :graph/outgoing or :graph/incoming).
+As these two algorithms have almost identical implementation, they are both implemented in the same function, called *traverse*, and the difference is mitigated by the function *traverse-db* that receives as an input which algorithm to use (either *:graph/bfs* or *:graph/dfs*) and along which references to walk (either *:graph/outgoing* or *:graph/incoming*).

 ````clojure
 (defn traverse-db